 The business executive was deep in debt and could see no way out.
 Creditors were closing in on him.
 Suppliers were demanding payment.
 He sat on the park bench, head in hands, wondering if anything could save his company from bankruptcy.

-Exactly one year later, he returned to the park with the uncashed check.
+Exactly one year later, he returned to the park with the un-cashed cheque.
 At the agreed-upon time, the old man appeared.
-But just as the executive was about to hand back the check and share his success story, a nurse came running up and grabbed the old man.
+But just as the executive was about to hand back the cheque and share his success story, a nurse came running up and grabbed the old man.
 I’m so glad I caught him!
 She cried.
 I hope he hasn’t been bothering you.
-He’s always escaping from the rest home and telling people he’s John D. Rockefeller.
+He’s always escaping from the rest home and telling people he’s John D. Rockfeller.
 And she led the old man away by the arm.

 The astonished executive just stood there, stunned.
 All year long he’d been wheeling and dealing, buying and selling, convinced he had half a million dollars behind him.

 Suddenly, he realized that it wasn’t the money, real or imagined, that had turned his life around.
 It was his newfound self-confidence that gave him the power to achieve anything he went after.